lf-/gankra.github.io/blah/text-hates-you/index.md

     <img src="transparent-cursive.png" style="transform-origin: top left; transform:scale(0.5); max-width: none;">
 </div>

 The problem is that Chrome and Firefox are trying to *cheat*.
 They ate their vegetables and properly shaped the text, but once they had glyphs they still tried to draw them individually.
-This most works fine, except for when there's transparency and overlapping.
+This mostly works fine, except for when there's transparency and overlapping.
 Then you get darkening at the overlaps.

 A "correct" implementation will draw the text to a temporary surface *without* transparency and then composite that surface into the scene *with* transparency.
 Firefox and Chrome don't do this because it's expensive and *usually* unnecessary for the major western languages.
 Interestingly, they *do* understand the issue, because they actually bend over backwards to specially handle this for emoji (but we'll get to that later).